-[Date] Dear: service providers dedicated to serve on a council of law enfortomaking (area/city/county)s named Seniors and Law (Enforce a safer place fo In some of our communities shop, worship, or socialize, f s, older adults are defrauded, victin for fear of crime. mized, or are afraid to leave home , Chief , and I have signed an agre nity's law enforcement, wor our area.
-Also, the State Sh rking with older volunteers, to adheriffs' Association, the State Assagreement committing them to ldressing senior-related crimes of sociation of Chiefs of Police, and peers), please plan to attend to serve on the S.A.L.T. council (I two meetings within a month, a ly one hour.
-Sheriff/Chiefeetings. nd meet once every month there your skills and expertise, an and I have selected you to so nd we hope you will join us.
-The po I to you personally.
-If you agree t rogram will be rewarding to olde Respectfully, (name and title)
+[Date]

+Dear:

+I would like to invite you to serve on a council of law enforcement, older adults, and senior service providers dedicated to making (area/city/county) a safer place for older adults.
+This council is named Seniors and Law (Enforcement) Together, or S.A.L.T.

+In some of our communities, older adults are defrauded, victimized, or are afraid to leave home, shop, worship, or socialize, for fear of crime.

+Sheriff , Chief , RSVP representative , and I have signed an agreement that commits our community's law enforcement, working with older volunteers, to addressing senior-related crimes of our area.
+Also, the State Sheriffs' Association, the State Association of Chiefs of Police, and RSVP have signed a Triad agreement committing them to work with older adults to reduce senior-targeted crimes.

+If you accept this invitation to serve on the S.A.L.T. council (normally composed of 15 of your peers), please plan to attend two meetings within a month, and meet once every month thereafter.
+Meetings are normally one hour.
+Sheriff/Chief , or a designee, will also attend these council meetings.

+Sheriff and I have selected you to serve on this committee based on your skills and expertise, and we hope you will join us.
+The program will be rewarding to older adults, our community, and to you personally.
+If you agree to serve, please call my office.
+We need your services!

+Respectfully,

+(name and title)